Home » Garden » 31 Easy Care Plants That Butterflies Love

 Close up of Sunflowers 'panache' in the flower patch

-While most of the plants on this list will do well in a range of zones, keep in mind that I garden in hardiness zone 6a New Jersey.
+While most of the plants on this list will do well in a range of zones, keep in mind that I garden in hardiness zone 6b New Jersey and many of these grow well here.

 Bee Balm